RyanHUNGry/designing-data-intensive-applications-notes/foundations-of-data-systems.md

     3. The relationships above are one-to-many, or one-to-one, which implies a tree structure a JSON logical model can easily handle
     4. The JSON logical model offers better locality because no joins are needed to retrieve data
     5. The region_id and industry_id are stored as IDs and referenced by a foreign key in another table even though they have one-to-one relationship and could be stored as text; this is an edge case where the resume should have standardized lists of regions and industries
-        - Offers ease of updating
+        - i.
+Offers ease of updating
-        - Offers better search because the region table can encode additional information such as the state the region is in
+        - ii.
+Offers better search because the region table can encode additional information such as the state the region is in
-        - This is a deliberate removal of duplication choice (normalization), where human-meaningful information is not duplicated and only the ID is
+        - iii.
+This is a deliberate removal of duplication choice (normalization), where human-meaningful information is not duplicated and only the ID is
 - However, once many-to-one or many-to-many relationships exist, a join is required regardless of the logical data model, so relational data model is better suited as it supports normalization and joins
     1. In NoSQL, data is either duplicated (denormalized) or joined in application code using references for many-to-one or many-to-many relationships
 - Without considering concurrency handling, scalability, and fault-tolerance, choosing between document and relational databases comes down to the underlying logical data model